-Not only for the natural beauty, but Nepalese peoples are also famous for their warm hospitability & friendly nature.
+Are you looking for the best way to learn Nepali language?
 Most of the peoples of Nepal can understand and speak English very well.
-But knowing those basic & common Nepali words will be helpful for you to connect with the Nepali peoples even easier & instantly.
+But knowing those beautiful Nepali words will be helpful for you to join with the Nepalese peoples even easier & instantly.

-Learning entire Nepali language will be hard for the foreigners, But here I am going to provide you the easy Nepali words which will help you to make your holiday unforgettable.
-By these Nepali words, you can share & express your feelings with the Nepalese peoples.
+Learning entire Nepali language will be hard for the foreigners, But here I am going to provide you the easy, and basic Nepali words which will help you to make your holiday unforgettable.
+By these beautiful Nepali words, you can share & express your feelings with the Nepalese peoples.

 When you speak Nepali in front of local peoples here firstly, they will smile & will be happy to serve/help you even more.
-Here are the 10 basic Nepali words to connect with locals all around Nepal.
+Here are the 10 beautiful Nepali words you must know to connect with locals all around Nepal.

 “Namaste” is a word to welcome someone & start a conversation in Nepali.
 Press both hands together and bow your head a little bit & say Namaste to start a conversation.
 “Namaste” simply means a “Hi” or “Hello” in English.